-- Depending how much oil and fat has been rendered from the beef, add a little more oil-up to 2 Tbs; when it is heated up add the flour and stir constantly to make a medium roux.
-Scrape as much fond off the bottom as you can.
+- Depending upon how much oil and fat has been rendered from the beef, add a little more oil-up, to 2 talespoons.

-- Add onions and saute over medium high heat until starting to clear.
+- Add onions and saute over medium-high heat until starting to clear; , about 5 minutes.

-- Deglaze the Dutch Oven with a little of the wine.
+- Deglaze the Dutch Oven with a little of the wine (if needed).

 - Add back the beef cubes and add the remaining Herb and Spice Blend plus the Bay Leaves; mix well.

-- Let simmer for 30 minutes, stirring occasionally.
+- Lower the heat to simmer, uncovered, for 30 minutes, stirring occasionally.
 Don't let it stick to the bottom of the pot.

 - Add carrots and mix well; return to a simmer; cover pot and simmer for 30 minutes, stirring occasionally.
 Add more stock if needed just to keep the beef covered.

-- Add the potatoes and mix well; cover pot and return to a simmer for about 20 minutes, stirring occasionally.
+- Add the potatoes and mix well; cover the pot and return to a simmer for about 30 minutes, stirring occasionally.
 Add more stock if needed.

-- Uncover pot and stir well; continue to simmer uncovered until it reaches your desired thickness and the vegetables are tender.
+- Uncover the pot and stir well; continue to simmer uncovered until the gravy reaches your desired thickness and the vegetables are tender.

 - Serve over rice, grits or biscuits.